keonlee9420/DiffSinger/README.md

 python3 synthesize.py --text "YOUR_DESIRED_TEXT" --model MODEL --restore_step RESTORE_STEP --mode single --dataset DATASET --duration_control 0.8 --energy_control 0.8
 ```

-Please note that the controllability is originated from [FastSpeech2](https://arxiv.org/abs/2006.04558) and not a vital interest of PortaSpeech.
+Please note that the controllability is originated from [FastSpeech2](https://arxiv.org/abs/2006.04558) and not a vital interest of DiffSpeech.

 # Training